AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-embedshare.md

 The button tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-localization.md#concept-16262b8096474d6c9c018c3e99110dd1) for more information.

-**Example** - to set up a embed share button that is 28 x 28 pixels, and displays a different image for each of the four different button states:
+**Example** - To set up an embed share button that is 28 x 28 pixels, and displays a different image for each of the four different button states:

 ```
 .s7video360viewer .s7embedshare {